ohscar/rmalloc/doc/paper/method.rst

 Luckily, an allocator has a small interface for which tests can be easily written.
 In particular, randomized unit testing is easy, which gives a good coverage.

-I decided to use googletest since it was easy to setup, use and the results are easy to read.
+I decided to use googletest since it was easy to set up and use, and the results are easy to read.
 It's similar in style to the original Smalltalk testing framework SUnit [#]_ (later popularized by Java's JUnit [#]_).
-During the development of the allocator I wrote tests and code in parallell, similar to test-driven development in order to verify that each change did not introduce a regression.
-Of the approximately 2500 lines of code in the allocator and tests, about half are tests.
+During the development of the allocator I wrote tests and code in parallel, similar to test-driven development in order to verify that each change did not introduce a regression.
+Of the approximately 2500 lines of code in the allocator, about half are tests.
 In addition to randomized unit testing there are consistency checks and asserts that can be turned on at compile-time, to make sure that e.g. (especially) the compact operation is non-destructive.